jsebold666/TazUO/src/ClassicUO.Client/LegionScripting/LScript.md

 Create a timer.
 If the timer already exists, this is ignored until the timer expires.
 `settimer` 'name' 'duration'
 Note: Timers are shared between scripts so make sure to name them uniquely.
-Example: `createtimer '123bandage' '10000'`   //Create a timer named 123bandage with a duration of 10 seconds
+Example: `settimer '123bandage' '10000'`   //Create a timer named 123bandage with a duration of 10 seconds

 ## `removetimer`